NguyenAnhThi/CoderSchool-Assignment1/README.md

 * [ ] User can see how many times each menu item has been viewed, and sort items by “most viewed”.
 * [ ] User can leave a review (1-5 stars) for each dish, along with a text review.
 * [ ] User can see reviews and an average review score.
-* [ ] User can input "CODERSCHOOL" as a coupon code on the order page, which should give a 50% discount off of the order.
+* [x] User can input "CODERSCHOOL" as a coupon code on the order page, which should give a 50% discount off of the order.
 * [ ] User can order more than one dish at a time.
 * [ ] User receives an email upon placing an order.
 * [ ] The Restaurant (you) receives an email or SMS when a User places an order.
 Try Twilio if you’d like a SMS API.
 Use Promo Code CodeSchool15 for $30 free credit.

 The following **additional** features are implemented:

-* [ ] Something nice you added.
+* [x] Apply Faker gem from lab 1 to generate food items.

 The following **known issues**: